10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 4. Flash sales

-When you run a flash sale, you greatly drop prices on select products for a very short period of time.
+When you run a flash sale, you greatly drop prices on selected products for a very short period.

 Flash deals push visitors to impulse buy your products and help you sell your surplus stock.